 The Federal Express 173 Boston-Washington train consisted of an electric locomotive and 16 coach and Pullman sleeper cars.
 The crash was caused by a design flaw in the train’s airbrake system.

-At the time, trains didn’t have two-way radios, so the only warning signal the conductor could give was with the train’s horn.
+At the time, trains didn’t have two-way radios, so the only warning signal the engineer could give was with the train’s horn.

 According to a Washington Post account, the conductor ran through the cars shouting for passengers to “lie down on the floor or lie down on your seat.”
 As the out-of-control train buzzed the K Tower in Union’s rail yard at 50 mph, it was obvious that a disaster was moments away.